This week, I’m in the wonderful city of Edmonton.

 Meals with family would not have been deductible, as they pertain to personal enjoyment, rather than business purpose.

 4. If I decide to extend my trip and stay for a few extra days, how does it affect my deduction?

 When it comes to the deductibility of expenses, it always goes back to the same principle mentioned in point #1 above.

 Are you extending your trip for business purpose?
 If so, extra expenses are deductible.

 If you’re staying for a few extra days for sightseeing, the extended portion of your trip would not have been deductible.
-I know of a man who went on a business trip to Texas, and then decided to stay in an RV Rental Austin for a few days after the trip with his family.
 You’re completely entitled to do this and it can be a great option – just know that it won’t be deductible.

 The best rule of thumb when determine deductibility is to ask yourself the same question, ‘am I incurring the expense for the purpose of earning business income or property income?’